Duke Energy board unhappy with "autocratic" Johnson

 “They are concerned from corporate governance standpoint about this change,” Rogers said.
 “It took them by surprise as it took this commission by surprise.”

-Additional reporting by Ernest Scheyder, Michael Erman, Matt Daily and Jonathan Stempel in New York, and Eileen O'Grady in Houston; Writing by Ernest Scheyder; Editing by Gerald E. McCormick and Andre Grenon
+Additional reporting by Ernest Scheyder, Michael Erman and Matt Daily in New York, and Eileen O'Grady in Houston; Writing by Ernest Scheyder; Editing by Gerald E. McCormick and Andre Grenon